Carbon monoxide is a poisonous gas that has no smell or taste. Breathing it in can make you unwell, and it can kill.

 What causes carbon monoxide to leak?

-Blocked flues and chimneys can also prevent carbon monoxide escaping, allowing it to build up to dangerous levels.
+Blocked flues and chimneys can also prevent carbon monoxide escaping, allowing it to reach dangerous levels.

 Read more about the causes of carbon monoxide poisoning.